 Many of us have exercise equipment and the know-how to use it, but the equipment gathers dust and cobwebs.
 Owning resources and skills is inadequate.
 One must also have the time and commitment to pursue income.
 You may have incredible prospects, such as a long list of wealthy widows with no children – but if staff and volunteers lack time to cultivate them, are your expectations realistic?
 Nonprofits are frequently time-challenged.
 (See this article to save 30 days per year.)
 Which numbers on your board reflect the time and resources you have to obtain revenue next year?

 Finally, you need money.
 Obtaining income will incur transportation, communications, and supplies expenses.
 You will want to buy or at least offer to buy donors’ lunch.
-You will want to send a nice thank you to the person who donated boxes of items on your wish list.
-You will want to invest resources for doing things, first class.
+Notecards will allow you to send a nice thank you to the person who donated boxes of items on your wish list.
+You will want to invest resources for doing things first class.
 The adage is true: to make money, you must invest money.